-Neighbours with whom you share a party wall are protected under the Party Wall etc Act 1996, and it is essential that you take it into account when you are planning any changes that could affect walls.
-It is essential, then, that you serve a Party Wall Notice and get consent from your neighbours.
+Neighbours with whom you share a wall are protected under the Party Wall Act 1996, and it is essential that you take it into account when you are planning any changes that could affect walls.
+It is essential, then, that you serve the correct notice and get consent from your neighbours.

 What is a Party Wall Notice?

-Whenever you are interested in carrying out any work on your property that affects a wall, fence, or boundary line that is shared by one of your neighbours (known in this context as the ‘adjoining owner’), you must provide warning.
-This warning must be provided in a very specific way known as a Party Wall Notice.
+If you are interested in carrying out any work on your property that affects a wall, fence, or boundary line that is shared by one of your neighbours, you must provide warning before any work is carried out.

 Who is served with a Party Wall Notice?